kannanvijayan-zz/Thoughts/binjs_part1.md

 and includes no information that plaintext JS doesn't.

-In subsequent articles, we'll address individual features in the Binary AST proposal, and how those features contribute to the goals we have set out above.
+In subsequent articles, we'll address individual features in the Binary AST proposal, and how those features enable to the goals we have set out above.

 ## Binary Encoded Formats